FSA-2104-CAPSTONE-11/FormFit/README.md

   1.  `heroku create` or `heroku create your-app-name` if you have a name in mind.
+  2.  `heroku config:set JWT=<your secret here!>` to set a secret for JWT signing

+Database Setup

-  2.  `heroku addons:create heroku-postgresql:hobby-dev` to add
+  3.  `heroku addons:create heroku-postgresql:hobby-dev` to add
-      ("provision") a postgres database to your heroku dyno
+      ("provision") a postgres database to your heroku dyno (This creates your production database)
-  3.  `heroku config:set JWT=<your secret here!>` to set a secret for JWT signing

   4.  `heroku config:set SEED=true` to get heroku to sync and seed your database

+Oauth Setup

   5.  if you are using github oauth, you'll need to register another OAUTH app with github with the appropriate callback url and set the environment variables for GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET
+  6.   note everytime your app restarts, the database tables will be dropped and re-created.
+To avoid this you can config:unset SEED

 * **If you already have a Heroku app...**